hanahatem1/store_app/README.md

 ##  How It Works

 - User logs in using Firebase Authentication.
-- App fetches product data from a REST API.
+- App fetches product data from [Fake Store API](https://fakestoreapi.com/).
 - User can search, filter by category, and view product details.
 - User can add items to cart and favorites.
 - Profile photo is uploaded and changed